 - If you have questions concerning bus routes, call your child's school or the Transportation Office at (502) 485-3470.
 After school starts, information may be more quickly obtained from the area bus compounds.

 - JCPS has established bus stops at numerous daycare and Childcare Enrichment Program (CEP) locations.
 Students must be enrolled in the designated daycare or CEP site to use these bus stops.

 - All students in special needs programs who are scheduled to ride special buses will be contacted by their drivers prior to the opening of the school regarding pick-up time.

-- Kindergarten students will use the regular bus service at the beginning and end of the normal school day.
-Parents of Pre-Kindergarten 3-year-old program and Head Start students will be notified of transportation service by the appropriate program office.
+- Parents of Pre-Kindergarten 3-year-old program and Head Start students will be notified of transportation service by the appropriate program office.